Bam92/abelmbula/content/blog/15-algo-in-may/index.md

 Although our code seems to works properly in the context of this challenge, it has some weaknesses.
 Let's find them.

-Our code only assumes that the user we always submit the right argument when this is not true in the real world.
+Our code only assumes that the user will always submit the right argument when this is not true in the real world.

 - What happens if the user calls the function without any argument at all?
 - What if the argument is not an array?